florimondmanca/cs-ir/README.md

 # CS-IR

-This repository is home to the code for an _Information Retrieval_ (IR) course project.
+This repository is home to the code for an _Information Retrieval_ (IR) course project at CentraleSupélec.

 ## Goal